The Pulse of K-Entertainment

 What does I.O.I's fandom name Angdungi mean?

 Angdungi is the official fandom name I.O.I announced on April 13, 2026.
-The group said it revives what the members used to call fans about 10 years ago and now refers to supporters who stayed with I.O.I as time passed.
-That gives the name both a nostalgic meaning and a direct connection to the group’s May 2026 reunion rollout.
+The group said it revives what the members called fans about 10 years ago and now refers to supporters who stayed with I.O.I as time passed.
+That gives the name both nostalgic weight and a direct connection to the group's May 2026 reunion rollout.

 When is I.O.I's 10th anniversary comeback?

-I.O.I is preparing a comeback in May 2026 as part of the group’s 10th debut anniversary activities.
-The Angdungi fandom-name reveal arrived on April 13, 2026, after earlier reunion and tour reporting, which makes the return look like a broader fan-facing campaign instead of a one-day nostalgia event.
+I.O.I is preparing a comeback in May 2026 as part of the group's 10th debut anniversary activities.
+The Angdungi fandom-name reveal arrived on April 13, 2026 after earlier reunion and tour reporting, making the return look like a broader fan-facing campaign instead of a one-day nostalgia event.
 More detailed music and schedule information is still expected before May.

 Which I.O.I members are joining the 2026 reunion?

 The 2026 reunion is set to feature nine I.O.I members, including Jeon Somi, Kim Sejeong, Chungha, Kim Sohye, Jung Chaeyeon, Kim Doyeon, Lim Nayoung, Choi Yoojung, and Yoo Yeonjung.
 Kang Mina and Zhou Jieqiong are sitting out because of prior commitments.
-That nine-member format has been the core lineup attached to the anniversary comeback reporting so far.
+That nine-member format is the lineup attached to the anniversary comeback reporting so far.

 Did I.O.I have an official fandom name before Angdungi?

 No. Angdungi is the first official fandom name I.O.I has formally announced as a group.
-That is a big reason the reveal carried so much emotional weight online, especially because fans had waited nearly a decade for the group to formalize that part of its identity.
+That is why the reveal carried so much emotional weight online, especially because fans had waited nearly a decade for the group to formalize that part of its identity.
 The timing also strengthens the storytelling around the 10th anniversary comeback.

 Share This Article